 Currently, the demand for the available recycled water resource in Byron Shire has not matched supply resulting in the discharge of highly treated wastewater to the environment.
 This is regarded as a lost opportunity to utilise this resource.
 Recent drought conditions in the region have highlighted the community's desire for the use of recycled water as part of a portfolio of water sources to secure the region's future water supplies and its resilience to future droughts and climate change.
-Council is currently reviewing its recycled water strategy (BSC, 2017), taking a more proactive approach to harness the potential of recycled water to deliver broader community outcomes, while also maintaining the original focus of protecting waterways from effluent discharge and supporting environmental flows.
+Council is currently reviewing its recycled water to deliver broader community outcomes, while also maintaining the original focus of protecting waterways from effluent discharge and supporting environmental flows.